MichelSaremi/RPG-characters/README.md

 How to use the RPG character console application:
 (This assignment was completed using Eclipse).
-Open in Eclipse IDE and click on run while in the RPGCharacters class (Or not in the test classes)
+Open in Eclipse IDE and click on run while in the RPGCharacters class (Or not in the test classes).

 when starting the application you will be prompted for input.